Frequently Asked Questions

 Yes.

-The plan is for DFPS to amend DFPS contracts with Residential Contractors and SSCCs to include the Service Package(s) and Add-On Service(s) requirements based on the type(s) of service(s) the individual provider is Credentialed to provide.
+In most cases, no, just an amendment to your current DFPS contract(s).
+The plan is for DFPS to amend DFPS contracts with Residential Contractors and SSCCs to incorporate the T3C System Blueprint, including the Service Package(s) and Add-On Service(s) requirements based on the type(s) of service(s) the individual provider is Credentialed to provide.
+However, Emergency Shelters contracted directly with DFPS that change their permitted services in order to provide a T3C Service Package may need to undergo a process of review where they will have a new contract number assigned and need to sign a correlated contract document.

 How long does it take for a residential provider to obtain an additional Permit Service in order to be eligible for offering a Service Package?